iyildiz/java2kotlin/README.md

 - They are special object inside a class created using `companion` keyword.
 - They are introduced to get rid of `static` functions in Java.
 (Top level functions also help for that)
 - Companion objects can implement interfaces which can help a lot.
-- Extensions functions can be added to `companion objects`
+- Extension functions can be added to `companion objects`
 - From Java `Companion` keyword can be used to access.
 Another alternative is to use `@JvmStatic` annotation in Kotlin
 - Kotlin doesn't use `static` keyword.
 But that functionality exist via
     - Top level